Plazmaz/FileJuice/README.md

 People who made this possible:
 ---
-Tadeo Kondrak <tadeo@kondrak.tk> - a good friend of mine who made the wonderful tutorial you'll see below Dale Shumate - My mentor and an awesome guy
+Tadeo Kondrak <tadeo@kondrak.tk> - a good friend of mine who made the wonderful tutorial you'll see below

 Intro
 ---
-FIDS is a program for compressing binaries into image files, which can be shared as an image using an image sharing service like [imgur](http://imgur.com) and decoded.
+FileJuice  is a program for compressing binaries into image files, which can be shared as an image using an image sharing service like [imgur](http://imgur.com) and decoded.

 Installation
 ---